Storyflow Logo

 • Planning a project.
 Turn a loose set of ideas into a structured plan, with the AI drafting the connective pieces while you keep control of the shape.

 • Visual thinking and mapping.
-Mind maps, concept maps, and storyboards that the AI can read and extend, so the map is a thinking partner, not just a picture.
+Mind maps, concept maps, and storyboards that the AI can read and extend, so the map is a thinking partner, not just a picture on a wall.

 • Briefs, outlines, and concepts.
-Develop a rough idea into a brief or outline on the same canvas where you generated it, keeping the reasoning attached to the result.
+Develop a rough idea into a brief or outline on the same canvas where you generated it, keeping the reasoning attached to the result instead of scattered across a chat history.

 What to look for when choosing one

-If you are evaluating tools in this category, judge them on the three defining parts plus a few practical concerns.
+If you are evaluating tools in this category, judge them on the three legs first, then a few practical concerns.
+The friction that trips people up is that a lot of tools advertise "AI" while quietly failing the second leg.

 • Does the AI actually read the canvas?
-This is the make-or-break test.
-Some tools advertise AI but only offer a chat sidebar that cannot see your board.
+This is the make-or-break test, and it is the leg most tools fake.
+Some advertise AI but only offer a chat sidebar that cannot see your board.
 Ask specifically what the AI uses as context.
 If the answer is just your latest prompt, it is an AI chat with a canvas next to it, not an AI visual workspace.

-• How much context can it hold?
-Whole board is the baseline.
+• How much context can it hold, and how honestly is that described?
+The active board is the baseline.
 Bonus points for pulling in additional documents or framework templates on demand.
+Be suspicious of "reads your entire workspace" claims, because most tools read one board at a time and the honest ones say so.

-• Is the canvas genuinely usable?
-Performance with hundreds of elements, easy capture, and clean structure all matter once a project grows.
+• Is the canvas genuinely usable at scale?
+Performance with hundreds of elements, easy capture, and clean structure all matter once a project grows past a handful of cards.
+A canvas that lags at 300 nodes is a demo, not a workspace.

 • Pricing and collaboration that fit your situation.
-Check whether the free tier is usable, what the entry paid tier costs, and whether sharing and team features match how you work.
+Check whether the free tier is usable or a trial in disguise, what the entry paid tier costs, and whether sharing and team features match how you work.
+Free plans that lock export or saving behind a paywall are not really free.

 Hold any tool, including this category's examples, against those questions.
-The ones that pass all three defining tests are AI visual workspaces.
-The ones that pass one or two are something else wearing the label.
+The ones that pass all three legs of the Three-Legged Test are AI visual workspaces.
+The ones that pass one or two are something else wearing the label, and knowing the difference saves you from paying for a chatbot that happens to have a drawing feature.

-It is a weaker fit in a few cases, and naming them is the trustworthy thing to do.
+It is a weaker fit in a few cases, and naming them keeps the definition honest.
 If your work is genuinely linear and document-shaped, a good docs tool is simpler and faster.
-If you only ever need a quick one-off answer, an AI chat tool is lighter and you do not need a canvas.
-If you run large structured team operations with heavy databases, automations, and permissions, a dedicated project management or database platform will fit better than a creative canvas.
+If you only ever need a quick one-off answer, an AI chat tool is lighter and you do not need a canvas at all.
+If you run large structured team operations with heavy databases, automations, and permissions, a dedicated project-management or database platform will fit better than a creative canvas.
 And because these workspaces are cloud-based, a strictly local-first, offline workflow will favor a different kind of tool.

 FAQ: AI Visual Workspaces